 What is the ‘Chelsea Chop’?

 Simply put, the ‘Chelsea Chop’ is the pruning of herbaceous perennials to improve and control their shape and flowering.
 A good time to do this is late spring, often around the time of the Chelsea Flower Show, hence the name.
-At this point, perennial plants are growing strongly after their winter dormant period and will grow back vigorously.
+At this point, perennial flower seeds have grown strongly after their winter dormant period and will grow back vigorously.

 Why do the 'Chelsea Chop'?